- Flamenco in Sacromonte

 Once considered the poor relation of Andalusia's capital city, Seville, Malaga now successfully competes for attention.
 The city's rebirth was initiated by the opening of the Picasso Museum in 2003 and the city now boasts over 30 museums.
 You’ll visit the Picasso Museum where the artist was born, before travelling to Granada, the city immortalised in the work of poet Federico Garcia Lorca.
-Stay two nights at the locally rated 4-star Hotel Carmen.
+Stay two nights at the locally rated 4-star Gran Hotel Luna.
 Look forward to an evening orientation walk around the city’s old town.
 B, D

 Day 3 Granada

 Join an included visit to the UNESCO World Heritage Sites of Alhambra, an ornate 14th-century palace built by the Moors.
 B

 Today travel to the remote town of Baeza, located in the hills of the 'Comarca de la Loma', between the Guadalquivir and Guadalimar valleys, and surrounded by a sea of olive groves.
 Baeza, together with neighbouring Ubeda, is home to an array of Renaissance-style palaces and churches and you can enjoy an included tour of both these UNESCO World Heritage Sites.
 Stay two nights at the locally rated 3-star Hotel TRH Baeza.
 B, D

 Perhaps join an optional excursion to Cazorla National Park this morning.
 The limestone mountains and pine forests are home to deer, ibex and 130 species of birds including golden eagles, lammergeiers and griffon vultures.
 B